Azure/BatchExplorer-data/ncj/3dsmax/readme.md

 Select the scene file from the filegroup and optionally select the scene path file from the filegroup if using one.

 For the output name, Frame start, Frame end, Frame width and Frame height you can keep the defaults or adjust them as required.
+If you're using V-Ray irradiance maps please refer to the note below*.

 For the output filegroup we'll re-use the existing '3dsmax-project' filegroup.
 This is the location outputs are uploaded.

 Click the Submit button to start the job.

 ![Job Parameters](docs/images/Market3dsMax-JobInput.png)

+* When using irradiance maps to render multiple frames, V-Ray expects a filename without the frame number.
+For example, if you have pre-calculated irradiance maps with file names like myscene_irmap####.vrmap, where #### is the frame number.
+The correct irradiance map input is myscene_irmap.vrmap - without the frame numbers.
+VRay will append the frame when searching for each map.
+If the file is in a subdirectory, you need to prefix the filename with the correct subdirectory, e.g. irmaps\myscene_irmap.vrmap.

 ### 3. Monitor your Job